Suspected Tornado Leaves Behind Trail Of Damage On Long Island

 LEVITTOWN, N.Y.
 (CBSNewYork) — A suspected tornado touched down on Long Island on Saturday, leaving a lot of people running for cover.

 As CBS2’s Kiran Dhillon reports, the storm was fast-moving but intense.
-Strong winds brought a tree down onto a car in Levittown, and many who live in the area say they are just thankful no one was inside when it happened.READ MORE: Mother Of 3 Desperate For Help Getting Heat Turned On At NYCHA Apartment
+Strong winds brought a tree down onto a car in Levittown, and many who live in the area say they are just thankful no one was inside when it happened.READ MORE: Shooting Leaves 1 Dead, 1 Hurt In Mount Eden, The Bronx

 The winds were fierce and the rain was heavy as the suspected tornado whipped through parts of Long Island, leaving behind a trail of damage and destruction.